kamilpowalowski/fluttersafari/README.md

 # smart_notes

-Create notes and organize them using tags, not directories.
+Markdown notes application.
+Create and organize notes using tags, not directories.

 ## Getting Started